 There can be some standard maintenance procedures to ensure the longevity and proper functioning of machines.
-It can be a ‘one size fits all’ kind of a practice.
-The machine can thus be empowered to increase its production and accuracy.
+It can be a ‘one size fits all’ kind of practice.
+The machine can thus be engineered to increase its production and accuracy.

 But for employees, there can never be a one size fits all practice.
 Each individual is different.
 Each individual’s style of work is different.

 Though we can have a broad set of procedures and practices that organizations follow in order to help in employee empowerment, it always has to be a more tailor-made program of employee empowerment to suit the industry, the role, the experience level, the personality type of the individual and so on.

 Employee empowerment is defined as the different ways in which an organization or employer empowers – give the power or authority to do something to the employee with regard to the various decisions and tasks to be done, as part of his or her employment with the organization or employer.

 For example, a good gardener can be empowered to make decisions regarding the types of plants to be planted in a garden, or the brand of tools to be bought for the garden.

 Another example, a manager can be empowered to select his team, propose a budget and delegate the work to his team, for a new project.